marekITLearning/weatherdata/README.md

 # weatherdata
-Demo to get data with REST API client and display the data in a chart in Swing gui
+Demo to get data with REST API client and display it in Swing GUI chart